apioo/psx/library/PSX/Model/README.md

 ## About

-This library contains simple POPO which model common data formats.
+This library contains simple POPOs which model common data formats.
 At the moment we support the following data formats:

 * ActivityStream
 * Atom